-

 Studying and working in Munich

 As one of the centres of education in Germany, Munich boasts prestigious universities such as the Ludwig Maximilian University, the University of Television and Film Munich or Munich Business School.
-There are companies from a variety of sectors operating here, with exciting job openings for part-time staff.
+Companies from various industries are active here and offer exciting working student positions (with home office options), part-time jobs, and temporary jobs for students.
 Examples include Amazon’s distribution centres and the headquarters of BMW, Prosieben.Sat 1 Media SE and Allianz, which offer all kinds of jobs in the logistics, events and industrial sectors.
-A temporary or part-time job in many of these companies provides good opportunities for finding a permanent job in the industry later.
+Students who work part-time jobs in Munich at these companies have good chances of finding a permanent job in the industry later.
+Find suitable student jobs during semester breaks or during the lecture period now to boost your account!